plataMC/Looply-DESQ/README.md

 ### User Profile
 Basically shows your user info and the ability to update your information.
 This is also where FAQs are.

-## Credits
+## CREDITS
 Without them, the outcome would've been very biased.
 ![](https://github.com/plataMC/Looply-DESQ/blob/main/img/credits.png)

-# Support
+# SUPPORT
-- If you appreciate my work and/or would like to show further support, please consider giving me a coffee in my [ko-fi page](https://ko-fi.com/looplyph)!
+- If you appreciate my work and/or would like to show **further support**, please consider giving me a coffee in my [ko-fi page](https://ko-fi.com/looplyph)!
-- Here are my socials for those who would like to connect, collab, communicate, or just get to know each other! [socials](https://linktr.ee/looplyph).
+- Here are my **socials** for those who would like to connect, collab, communicate, or just get to know each other! [socials](https://linktr.ee/looplyph).
-- If you would like to view tasks related to DESQ, please visit [my workspace board](https://looplyph.teamhood.com/LOWO/Board/LODE?view=KANB&token=Ym9hcmRWaWV3OzIzMGI5MjQ5NGVkMjRjMjhiNGRhYzJiYzA4N2U4YTQz).
+- If you would like to **view tasks** related to DESQ, please visit [my workspace board](https://looplyph.teamhood.com/LOWO/Board/LODE?view=KANB&token=Ym9hcmRWaWV3OzIzMGI5MjQ5NGVkMjRjMjhiNGRhYzJiYzA4N2U4YTQz).